Table of Contents

 Individuals with OCD may abuse marijuana, benzodiazepines, amphetamines, or alcohol in an attempt to divert the distress caused by the mental health disorder.
 The earlier that the OCD is diagnosed and treated, the lower the risk of the individual turning to drugs.

 Treatment for OCD and Drug Abuse

 Dual diagnosis treatment provides a specialized approach to helping individuals overcome a substance use disorder while learning how to manage the OCD symptoms.
 These types of treatment programs have psychiatric services included in their programming.
-This provides the needed expertise to help manage unpredictable behaviors or other disruptions that might arise in treatment, as well as addressing the unique profile of the OCD dual diagnosis.
+This provides the needed expertise to help manage unpredictable behaviors or other disruptions that might arise in treatment, as well as address the unique profile of the OCD dual diagnosis.

-During the intake process the individual will be evaluated for both disorders.
+During the intake process, the individual will be evaluated for both disorders.
 If it is determined that there is a drug or alcohol addiction present, the individual will need to complete the detox and withdrawal process before beginning treatment.

 Once detox has been completed, if applicable, the individual will be ready to begin the treatment program.
 Treatment for an OCD dual diagnosis may include:

 - Psychotherapy, particularly cognitive behavior therapy and exposure and response prevention therapy